pranavmodx/blog-old-zzo/content/posts/4-thatSpecialFriend.md

 ]
 +++

-Life is beautiful
+Life is bright and beautiful
 For when he has that special friend
-His brimming emotions never end
+His brimming emotions never end.
 But when she is rash and undutiful
-Life chokes him with sorrow
+Life chokes him with pain and sorrow,
 And he can but only hope it will be fine tomorrow.

 He thinks it over and over
-For he can't fathom her changeover
+For he cannot fathom her changeover.
 Time and again he reminisces the good times spent
-And wishes to undo the wrongs and prevent
+And wishes to undo the wrongs and prevent.

 He starts questioning himself -
 Is it because she is upset